 SAGE – Sexuality and Gender Equity Working Group

-Co-facilitated by TBDHU and Norwest Community Health Centres, SAGE is intended to be a support network for community members including health care providers, social service providers, educators, activists, and more.
+Facilitated by TBDHU and Norwest Community Health Centres, SAGE is intended to be a support network for community members including health care providers, social service providers, educators and activists among others.

-SAGE intends to connect agencies and individuals, and share resources and educational opportunities.
-The group meets virtually every 2 months (September, November, January, March, May).
+SAGE intends to connect agencies with people to share resources and education.
+The group meets every 2 months (September, November, January, March, May).

 Advocacy and Support